ChrisMagliano/chrismagliano.github.io/_pages/publications.md

 ---

 {% if site.author.googlescholar %}
-Below you can access to the articles I have led as first author.
+Welcome to my publications page 📰!
+Below you can access to the articles I have led as first author 👨‍🔬.

 You can also find all the works I have contributed to on my [Google Scholar](https://scholar.google.com/citations?user=kLNkJnkAAAAJ&hl=it&oi=ao) profile.
 {% endif %}